mtrobregado/Sensor-Node-Sub-1-Ghz/README.md

   - Program bin file using TI SmartRF FLash Programmer v1.8.0.
   - Red led will blink upon power on.
   - With the collector running and blinking red led.
 Press the LPSTK-CC1352R left button to provision credentials from collector.
+Green led will blink at led if succesfful provision.
+  - Manual provisioning, connect using Bluetooth and using IOS LightBlue App, write 0xDD then 0xAA to Provision Sensor characteristics.

+  Smart RF Flash Programmer 2 Settings:
+  - Erase pages in range
+  - Program entire source file.